kpreid/e-on-javascript/README.txt

 A verb beginning with ".", or not on the above list of special verbs, specifies a JS method call.
 That is, E 'obj.foo()' is equivalent to Cajita 'obj.foo()' and E 'obj.".get"()' is equivalent to Cajita 'obj.get()'.

-<import:org.erights.eojs.cajita> returns the 'cajita' object.
-<import:org.erights.eojs.cajitaEnv> returns the '___.sharedImports' object.
+<import:org.erights.eojs.cajita> returns the 'cajita' object. <import:org.erights.eojs.cajitaEnv> returns the '___.sharedImports' object.
+See "Writing an application" above for other platform-specific information.

 XXX complete this list with other Cajita related behavior